pantarei/bootstrap-bundle/README.md

       ...
     }

 Assets
 ------

 Since you are probably already using Composer this is the easiest way to get started.
-Update your `composer.json` file and execute the following line: `composer update twitter/bootstrap`.
+Update your `composer.json` file and execute the following line: `composer update`:

     {
       "require": {